 - Custom-built, not configured.
 The platform reflects how YOUR MSP works — your contract types, your billing rules, your reporting needs.
 There's no vendor-default workflow to fight or template to bend around.

 - Hybrid SaaS + custom.
 Proven core (ticket dashboards, billing engine, customer portal, security ops) under the hood, with a custom integration layer wired specifically to the tools you pick.
-Off-the-shelf gives you templates; fully custom takes six months and six figures; Command Center is the middle path.
+Off-the-shelf gives you templates; fully custom takes six months and six figures; Morton Command Center is the middle path.

 - Flat-rate pricing.
 No per-seat or per-endpoint fees.
 Hiring doesn't punish you.

 - Your existing stack stays optional.
 If you ever want to swap your PSA, RMM, or accounting system, you swap that one piece — not the whole platform.
-Command Center adapts to the new one.
+Morton Command Center adapts to the new one.

 What your stack might look like instead

-The typical Morton Command Center customer keeps best-of-breed tools and runs Command Center as the workspace on top.
+The typical Morton Command Center customer keeps best-of-breed tools and runs Morton Command Center as the workspace on top.
 A common example:

 - PSA / tickets: Freshdesk, HaloPSA, or NinjaOne Ticketing — whichever fits your team's UX preferences